WildCodeSchool/workshop-jwt/README.md

 _Fork_ this _boilerplate_ before starting the tutorial!

-Install the project with the command :
+Install the project with the command:

 ```bash
 npm run setup